ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The leader SHOULD select a batch which has not yet began collection.

-In addition to the minimum batch size common to all query types, the configuration includes a "maximum batch size", `max_batch_size`, that determines maximum number of reports per batch.
+In addition to the minimum batch size common to all query types, the configuration includes a parameter `max_batch_size` that determines maximum number of reports per batch.

 Implementation note: The goal for the Aggregators is to aggregate precisely `min_batch_size` reports per batch.
 Doing so, however, may be challenging for